armi3/data-structures/README.md

 # data-structures
-Course exercises implementing, testing and profiling data structures in Java, C and other languages.
+This is a collection of implementations I did for my Data Structures Course.
+Each exercise has testing, profiling, a demo recording and some useful resources.
+Java, C and Python were used.

 # table of contents
 1. [exercise 1 🧮](#exercise-1-)